 Last but not the least, respect and show love to your introverted child for who he is.
 Everyone is wired differently, and this is the way in which your child is wired.
 Learn to respect his or her boundaries, and do not invade into your child’s personal space.

-Sadie Douse contributed this article.
+Sadie Douse contributed to this article.
 She is an experienced essay writer at a well know firm, Essay Corp.
 Sadie Douse loves to write blogs career path, leadership role, risk and investment, etc. Find her on Google+.

 Note from Anita (owner of LiveLikeYouAreRich.com): A great book and personality test for parents to learn about introverted and extroverted children and themselves called Please Understand Me 2.
 You can take the free test here.